sidebar hamburger menu

 Note

-Since v2.82 there is more convenient way to specify latest available release via [AUTO]_STICKY_PATCHSET and [AUTO_]UPDATE_DELAY configuration options.
+Since v2.82 there is a more convenient way to specify the latest available release via the [AUTO_]STICKY_PATCHSET and [AUTO_]UPDATE_DELAY configuration options.
 It also works with recent ePortal versions (v2.3+).

-You can do it by setting STICKY_PATCH=25052018 (DDMMYY format, ISO YYYY-MM-DD is also valid) in /etc/sysconfig/kcare/kcare.conf This guarantees that when kcarectl --update or kcarectl --auto-update is called, you will get patches from that date and not the newest patches.
+You can do it by setting STICKY_PATCH=25052018 (DDMMYYYY format, DDMMYY and YYYY-mm-dd are also valid) in /etc/sysconfig/kcare/kcare.conf, this guarantees that when kcarectl --update or kcarectl --auto-update is called, you will get patches from that date and not the newest patches.

 This is very useful if you want to test patches in QA first and later roll them out to production without doing any changes on the systems.